Donald Trump crossed yet another line on Monday, when he suggested President Barack Obama might be a traitor.

 It’s not just the president Trump accuses of complicity.
 “The only reason that the killer was in America in the first place is because we allowed his family to come here,” he argues.

 No matter that Mateen’s parents immigrated to the United States in the 1980s, when Ronald Reagan was president; the idea that liberal elites are deliberately admitting high numbers of outsiders in order to weaken native society is a popular one on the European far right and is of a piece with the stab-in-the-back Tea Party mythology Trump is exploiting in his campaign.

 “They have put political correctness above your safety and before all else,” he tells voters.

 Most Americans will see this for what it is, and that is why I’m skeptical it will do anything but hurt Trump politically.
 What he says is so outrageous that I can’t believe a majority of Americans will accept this.

-But some will believe him and that makes it dangerous.
+But some will and that makes it dangerous.

 Partly that’s because conservative voters have been conditioned to believe the worst about Democrats.

-Consider Ted Cruz, the Texas senator who ran against Trump in the presidential primaries this year.
-He too accused the president of refusing to acknowledge the terror threat and said Obama “acted as an apologist for radical Islamic terrorism.”
+Consider Ted Cruz, the Texas senator who ran against Trump this year.
+He also accused the president of refusing to acknowledge the terror threat and said Obama “acted as an apologist for radical Islamic terrorism.”

-Even supposedly “moderate” candidates like Jeb Bush and Marco Rubio spoke of jihadism in epic terms, describing it as something of an existential threat to the Western world while criticizing the president for not taking it more seriously.
+Even supposedly “moderate” Republicans, like Jeb Bush and Marco Rubio, have talked about jihadism in epic terms, describing it as an existential threat to the Western world while criticizing the president for not taking it more seriously.

-When this sort of loose talk is normalized, it’s only a small step to saying, as Trump does, that “we’re not going to have a country anymore” unless Muslim immigrants are banned.
+When this sort of loose talk is normalized, it’s only a small step to saying, as Trump does, that “we’re not going to have a country anymore” unless Muslim immigration is banned.